kdsn/smiley-status-checker/README.md

 This project is ideal for businesses looking to automate the update of their food safety statuses and for developers who wish to integrate such information into their applications or websites.

 ## Using the Project
-Instructions and examples of API usage can be found in the project's documentation, helping you get started with integrating the SmileyStatusChecker into your own application or website.<br><br> **Project URL: [SmileyCheck.DK](https://smileycheck.dk)**
+Instructions and examples of API usage can be found in the project's documentation, helping you get started with integrating the Smiley Status Checker into your own application or website.<br><br> **Project URL: [SmileyCheck.DK](https://smileycheck.dk)**